 By Donna Bruschi

-Perhaps the warmth of the last several weeks has you feeling like I do--hopeful that the relentless cold and darkness of the coming months will not happen after all!
+The warmth of the last several weeks has me feeling hopeful that the relentless cold and darkness of the coming months will not happen after all!
 The longer nights, shorter days, chill, and dampness depress me, and I find it hard to be happy, and even more, difficult to accomplish my daily tasks.

 And worse, every sniffle or hint of a scratchy throat sends a frisson of terror through my heart.